 God does not encourage us to pray so he can stay informed of our latest wishes.
 He already knows our desires before we divulge them.

 God tells us to pray because prayer is integral to our communion with him.
 It positions us to experience true contentment.

 Prayer turns our attention from ourselves to God.
-It represents an opportunity to worship him humbly, to align with him morally, to convey gratitude for his blessings, and to express faith in his goodness.
+It represents an opportunity to worship him humbly, align with him morally, convey gratitude for his blessings, and express faith in his goodness.